 Yonsei University, Seoul

-Set in western Seoul on the former site of the Yi Dynasty royal palace, Yonsei University is the oldest university and one of the most internationalized in Korea.
-The main quad area resembles an ivy league university with gothic stone buildings, although this traditional core is being infused with new architecture as the university develops.
+Set in western Seoul on the former site of the Yi Dynasty royal palace, Yonsei University is the oldest private university and one of the most internationalized in Korea.
+The main quad area resembles an ivy league university with gothic stone buildings, although this traditional core is being infused with new modern architecture as the university develops.

 Participation in UCEAP is a great value!
 The cost of studying abroad on UCEAP programs is typically less than that of non-UC study abroad programs.
 The dollar figures listed in the chart below represent an estimate of: 1) the UCEAP fees for the current year, and 2) the additional amount needed to cover your living expenses in this location.
 Estimates for personal travel, entertainment and Non-Resident (out of state) Fees are not included.

 Keep in mind that on UCEAP you take your financial aid with you.
 The amount of your financial aid package will take into account the total estimated costs of this experience.
 One advantage of selecting UCEAP for study abroad is that we facilitate the process by working with your UC Financial Aid Office (FAO), informing them of your UCEAP participation and providing them with your UCEAP budget.
 Just like your UC Campus billing office, we receive your financial aid and scholarships from your FAO, apply it to cover the UCEAP program fees, and disburse any remaining aid on a set schedule.

 * Estimates do not include Miscellaneous Campus Fees or, if applicable, Non-Resident Supplemental Tuition, Graduate or Professional Fees.
 If you are subject to out-of-state tuition at your UC campus, you will pay Non-Resident Fees on UCEAP.